 Please click here to see School of Education & Human Development information.

-The Education and Human Development major focuses on engaging Colorado's rapidly diversifying student and family population.
+The Education and Human Development (EDHD) major focuses on engaging Colorado's rapidly diversifying student and family population.
 It combines cutting-edge research with real classroom experiences.
-You'll learn from innovative faculty members who are locally, nationally and internationally recognized for their research in special education as well as local teachers who are experts at working with students and families.
-They will provide you with a robust knowledge base and relevant learning experiences in supporting children of all abilities, universal design for learning, culturally sustaining education and more.
-You'll engage in powerful classroom experiences and benefit from our rich 20-year history of partnerships with school districts.
+You'll learn from innovative faculty members who are locally, nationally, and internationally recognized for their research in early childhood education.
+They will provide you with a robust knowledge base and relevant learning experiences focused on children’s’ thinking, culturally responsive education, and supporting English language learners.
+Further, you will learn how to use a range of technology tools you can use in your work with students.
+You'll engage in powerful classroom experiences and benefit from our rich 20-year history of partnerships with local school districts.

-We will prepare you to become a highly effective, innovative and compassionate special education teacher skilled in improving student performance and reaching the needs of today's diverse learners in a variety of school settings.
-You will have the skills to be a teacher leader.
-CU Denver graduates often go on to acquire positions in educational leadership as their careers progress.
+As a Special Education teaching candidate, we will prepare you to become a highly effective, innovative, and compassionate teacher skilled in improving student performance and meeting the needs of today's diverse learners in a variety of settings.
+When you graduate, you will have the skills it takes to be a teacher leader.
+In fact, CU Denver graduates often go on to acquire positions in educational leadership as their careers progress.

-- This is an on-campus program in La Junta with a variety of delivery options for many of our courses including hybrid, evening, weekend, and online courses.
+- This is an on-campus program in La Junta, Colorado with a variety of delivery options for many of our courses including hybrid, evening, weekend, and online courses.